woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 **The mind is like a thirsty person who dreams of drinking water but doesn’t drink it, thinking that the dreams will slake the thirst.
 Or it’s like a person who studies all about water and imagines that knowledge of water is the same as drinking it.
 The mind is like a hungry person who instead of eating is always reading the menu.
 It imagines the delights of eating, but doesn’t eat.
 It dwells in its stories.**

 What is the way out of this dilemma?
 Every seeking for a new answer, each renewed search for happiness only keeps us stuck in tension and suffering.
 Do we then forcibly give up our attachments?
 Do we reject them, run away from them?
-It doesn’t work.
-To reject something is still to be attached to it;it’s just the opposite side of the same coin.
+It doesn’t work. <font color=red>To reject something is still to be attached to it;it’s just the opposite side of the same coin</font>.

 The attachment is still running us; we're still at the effect of it.
 That is why force doesn’t work, because it doesn't really alter anything.
 It alters the arrangement, but not the inner essence.